-Claims against the company not acknowledged as debt in respect of:

-- Income tax for financial year 2011-12 where the company has appealed
+Claims against the company not acknowledged as debt in respect of: - Income tax for financial year 2011-12 where the company has appealed

-As at 31 March 2022

-As at 31 March 2022

-As at 31 March 2021

-As at 31 March 202

-During the previous year, the Company has received a demand notice from the Income-tax authorities for the Assessment Year 2012-13 (Financial Year 2011-12), enhancing the returned income.
+During the financial year 2020-21, the Company has received a demand notice from the Income-tax authorities for the Assessment Year 2012-13 (Financial Year 2011-12), enhancing the returned income.
 During the previous year, the Company has filed an appeal with CIT(A), Tiruchirappalli against the said order.
 The Management, based on the experts opinion, believes that the Company has good chance of succeeding in the case.